-With the broad strokes of your social media strategy in place, you can start to get a little bit more granular about what kind of social content you’re going to create and how you’re going to share it.
-Start by thinking about
+With the broad strokes of your social media strategy in place, you can start to get a little bit more granular about what kind of social content you’re going to create (or repurpose!) and how you’re going to share it.
+Start by thinking about:

 Remember — we’re looking to attract customers with social media, not just raise awareness of your brand, so the kind of social content you share and any social copy you write needs to keep that goalpost in mind.
 As a general rule, this means you’re going to want some bottom-of-the-funnel content going out to attract prospects who are closer to purchasing, and you’re going to want posts that convert well, generating new leads for your sales team.